browserengineering/book/book/chrome.md

 It's been a lot of work just to handle links!
 We had to:

-- Give each word an explicit size and position;
+- Give each word an explicit size and position
-- Determine which piece of text a user clicked on;
+- Determine which piece of text a user clicked on
-- Split per-page from browser-wide information;
+- Split per-page from browser-wide information
-- Draw a tab bar, an address bar, and a back button;
+- Draw a tab bar, an address bar, and a back button
 - And even implement text editing!

 Now just imagine all the features you can add to your browser!